IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

         ./moveResourcesToPartitions.sh

-            When prompted for a password, enter: passw0rd
+    a.
+If prompted for a password, enter: `passw0rd`

         Note: That is a numeric zero in passw0rd

 4. Use a graphical **File Explorer** ![](./images/media/image89.png) or **Terminal** window to see the non-Java files now in each of the